whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-06-Luxor-Box-May-2015-Review.md

 ![Luxor Box May 2015 Packaging Open](/images/LuxorBoxMay2015PackagingOpen.jpg)
 <br>
 ![Luxor Box May 2015 Outside Box](/images/LuxorBoxMay2015OutsideBox.jpg)
 I love the tifanny blue color of the box, it already screams luxury to me.
-And they definitely paid attention to the packaging details, I think the sleeve on the box adds that extra touch of luxury.
+And they definitely paid attention to the packaging details -I think the sleeve on the box adds that extra touch of luxury.

 <br>
 ![Luxor Box May 2015 Inside](/images/LuxorBoxMay2015Inside.jpg)